FN P90: Ammunition

 In testing conducted by the Royal Canadian Mounted Police (RCMP) in 1999, the SS190 fired from the P90 at a distance of 25 m exhibited an average penetration depth of 25 cm in ballistic gelatin covered with a Level II vest.
 The SS190 exhibited penetration depths ranging from 28 to 34 cm when fired from the P90 into bare ballistic gelatin, in tests conducted by Houston Police Department SWAT.

-In testing, the SS190 and similar 5.7×28mm projectiles consistently turn base over point ("tumble") as they pass through ballistic gelatin and other media, using the 21.6 mm projectile length to create a larger wound cavity.
+The lightweight of the round also reduces recoil and improves accuracy when firing the weapon.
 However, some are skeptical of the bullet's terminal performance, and it is a subject of debate among civilian shooters in the United States.

-The 5.7×28mm projectile potentially poses less risk of collateral damage than conventional pistol bullets, because the projectile design limits overpenetration, as well as the risk of ricochet.
-The lightweight projectile loses much of its kinetic energy after traveling only 400 m, whereas a conventional pistol bullet such as the 9×19mm retains significant energy beyond 800 m, posing greater risk of collateral damage in the event of a miss.
-This range exceeds the engagement distances expected for the 5.7×28mm cartridge's intended applications, so the cartridge's limited energy at long range is not considered to be disadvantageous.
-Since the SS190 projectile does not rely on fragmentation or the expansion of a hollow point, the cartridge (and 5.7×28mm weapons) is considered suitable for military use under the Hague Convention of 1899, which prohibits the use of expanding bullets in warfare.